FireguiQueen/rocketseat-discover/Trilha fundamentar/Ex023 (CSS - background).md

 ## Background-origin
-* Define ondo irá começar a posição inicial do background (a partir do canto superior esquerdo)
+* Define onde irá começar a posição inicial do background (a partir do canto superior esquerdo)
 * A posição pode ser a partir da borda, a partir do padding ou a partir do conteúdo do container
-* Muito utilizado com o background-clip
+* Muito utilizado com o background-clip (SÃO PARECIDOS, MAS SÃO DIFERENTES)

 #### Notas importantes